 Departments & Programs

 Teachers and parents can explore various tools to put the Lexile Framework to work in their classrooms and for their students.

-Quick reference guide with examples on the Lexile® scale ranging from 200L for beginning reader books to 1600L for more advanced texts.
+The Lexile® Map provides examples of popular books and sample texts on the Lexile® scale ranging from 200L for beginning reader books to 1600L for more advanced texts.

-This is a two-page overview of the benefits and usefulness of the Lexile® Framework for Reading.
+A two-page overview of the benefits & usefulness of the Lexile® Framework for Reading for Educators.

 A two-page overview of the uses and benefits of Lexile® measures in the classroom and library.